nagooen/nagooen/README.md

 - 👋 Hi, I’m @nagooen
-- 👀 I’m interested in rock climbing & music
+- 👀 I’m interested in rock climbing
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on nothing the moment
-- 📫 How to reach me ...

 <!---
 nagooen/nagooen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.